janraasch/janraaschcom/content/resume.md

 I also have a couple of years of experience with Ruby on Rails applications.

-If we are building an early prototype or MVP, I advise keeping it _as low-tech as possible_ and rather use existing API and services to get focus on the problem at hand, rather than reinventing the wheel.
+When we are building an early prototype or MVP, I advise keeping it _as low-tech as possible_ and rather use existing APIs and services to get focus on the problem at hand, rather than reinventing the wheel.

 Like anybody, I like to keep up-2-date and play around with the new kids on the block.
 Elixir & Phoenix look very promising.
-My dear colleague Alex keeps getting into rhapsodies about the Live Views, so I am eager to get my hands dirty with that.
-Lastly, I have yet to build a larger portion of software with a (pure?) language like Haskel or Elm (which I hear great things about from my friend Johannes.
+My dear colleague [Alex][alex-url] keeps getting into [rhapsodies about the Live Views][alex-live-views-tweet-url], so I am eager to get my hands dirty with that.
+Lastly, I have yet to build a larger portion of software with a (pure?) language like Haskell or Elm (which I hear great things about from my friend [Johannes][johannes-url]).

 So there's room to grow, but let's not get carried away: I build software for products first, fun tech-stacks second, or third, or `x^th, where x > 3`...